|

 be done about it?
 A traditional administrator, steeped in a variable-reducing

-it extremely difficult, if not impossible to adapt to a variable-generating
+approach, would find it extremely difficult, if not impossible to adapt

-rise to the need for careful selection processes to match the
+the need for careful selection processes to match the person to the

-person to the job.
-The type of person required to fulfill a variable-reducing
+job.
+The type of person required to fulfill a variable-reducing role

 If we can assume, then, that different administrative roles require